 Don’t get me wrong here.
 I always enjoy rocking the Panara (they have cupcakes the size of your head) with my colleagues to compare stories, get inspired and think in new ways.
 I’m suggesting we should all do ourselves a favor and make sure each party walks away with a solid understanding of how they can spot business opportunities for each other – not in a “quid pro quo” sort of way – more like “pay it forward” sort of way.

 I started thinking of a tool to use for these meetings and have created a template that structures key questions and issues that define what an opportunity looks like as well as your positioning, customer profile, specialization, services, etc. Back in the day, this was known as a “capabilities” piece, but I have updated it to reflect a tool for generating referrals.

 - Strong positioning statement: this line should sum up your value proposition.

 - Client or Customer Profile: Your target market – who buys your services or products

 - How we work: How you engage customers or clients

 - Key Questions: Things people can listen for that may indicate an opportunity.

 - Experience: A few bullet points to bolster credibility

-- Preferred referral methods: I prefer in person or email introductions.
+- (optional) Preferred referral methods: I prefer in person or email introductions.
 Your preferences might be different.

-- Industry experience: For B2B service providers, it is very helpful for people to understand the industries in which you’ve worked.
-This section may vary depending on how you specialize.
+- Industry experience: For B2B companies, it is very helpful for people to know the industries in which you’ve worked.
+This section may vary if you don’t specialize by industry vertical.